Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 <a name="browse-with-azure-resource-graph-extensible-commanding-for-arg-browse-controlling-the-visibility-of-your-commands"></a>
 ### Controlling the visibility of your commands

-Portal now allows extension authors to integrate their extensible commands across various areas in portal such as empty browse view, context menu, etc.
+Portal now allows extension authors to integrate their extensible commands across various areas in portal such as empty browse view, context menu, service hover card and resource hover card.

 You can use `visibility` property on the command to specify areas in portal where the given command needs to be shown.
-Here's a sample of a command that uses `visibility` property which states that the command should appear on browse toolbar and context menu:
+Here's a sample of a command that uses `visibility` property which states that the command should appear on browse toolbar, context menu and resource hover card:

 ```typescript